JDLabOrg/IUManual-EN/007_03_widget_programming.rst

 .. image:: resource_new/switch.png

-Switch widget displays toggle button which is generated to <input> tag (type:checkbox), and contains two switch items.
+Switch widget displays toggle button which is generated to :code:`<input>` tag (type:checkbox), and contains two switch items.

 **Property**